Campus sexual assault: Student and organizational activism

 Our Turn, a Canadian student-driven initiative to end campus sexual violence, began in 2017.
 The initiative was launched by three Carleton University students, including Jade Cooligan Pang, and soon spread to 20 student unions in eight Canadian provinces.
 In October 2017, Our Turn released a survey evaluating the sexual assault policies of 14 Canadian universities along with an action plan for student unions to support survivors of sexual assault.
 The action plan includes creating Our Turn committees on campus to address sexual violence through prevention, support, and advocacy work at the campus, provincial, and national levels.

 In 2019, students at Princeton University staged a sit-in and social media campaign concerning the implementation of Title IX policies regarding sexual assault cases on Princeton's campus, which made national headlines.
 The protests were conducted in response to a student's disciplinary sentence, which was considered retaliatory by protesters.

+The organization Students Against Institutional Violence at the University of Vermont is devoted to creating a safe and healthy environment for all students.
+The organization aims to combat various forms of discrimination, including sexual violence, racism, homophobia, transphobia, and ableism, through public education and advocacy.
+One of their primary initiatives is addressing the role Greek life plays in perpetuating rape culture.
+The group argues that the established policies and practices within fraternities act as an incubator for sexual violence and misconduct.
+They are calling on the university to commit to greater transparency and accountability, by rebuilding the Title IX website, simplifying the complex legal language used in the Title IX reporting process, and establishing an alternative pathway for reporting incidents beyond the traditional legal framework that is rooted in the values of restorative justice.

+In 2022, Students Against Institutional Violence took activism beyond campus, in providing testimony to the Vermont legislature in support of Bill H.40, which would criminalize the non-consensual removal or tampering with a sexually protective device during intercourse, a practice known as “stealthing.”
+The student organization believes that the act of “stealthing” is sexual assault, as it involves consensual sex under false pretenses.
+Their advocacy marked a significant step in student involvement for legal protection against forms of sexual violence.